oftw-penn/NonCreditCardPledge/README.md

 #### Volunteer Email Example
 Subject: [Action Required] Contact Jimmy for OFTW Pledge

-Hey John Doe,
+> Hey John Doe,
+>

-This is an automated email from One for the World letting you know that Jimmy Day, who pledged on 2/18/2021, may now have a credit card and be able to take the pledge on Donational.
+> This is an automated email from One for the World letting you know that Jimmy Day, who pledged on 2/18/2021, may now have a credit card and be able to take the pledge on Donational.
+>

-We recommend that you draft an email to him at undefined, or reach out to him on some social media platform.
+> We recommend that you draft an email to him at undefined, or reach out to him on some social media platform.
 Please note they have also received an automated reminder email which you were cc'd on, but we still strongly recommend you contact them.
+>

-If you have signed the One for the World NDA, you can view the details they've signed up for at https://docs.google.com/spreadsheets/d/1DPAydZ1urJdDLhsxxD_t1hVcNXsBc1fEghFRMDmtSEc/edit#gid=1389706953;
+> If you have signed the One for the World NDA, you can view the details they've signed up for at https://docs.google.com/spreadsheets/d/1DPAydZ1urJdDLhsxxD_t1hVcNXsBc1fEghFRMDmtSEc/edit#gid=1389706953;
 if not, you can sign that at [One for the World NDA Link Here], and contact chriselliott@1fortheworld.org to gain access.
+>

-If you cannot view the sheet, some relevant information is here:
+> If you cannot view the sheet, some relevant information is here:
-- Selected Donation Portfolio: OFTW Top Picks
+> - Selected Donation Portfolio: OFTW Top Picks
-- Selected Donation Level: Standard Pledge: 3%
+> - Selected Donation Level: Standard Pledge: 3%
-- Expected Post-Graduation Salary: $100000
+> - Expected Post-Graduation Salary: $100000
-- Donational Monthly Donation (Calculated): $250
+> - Donational Monthly Donation (Calculated): $250
-- Associated Chapter: University of Pennsylvania (UG)
+> - Associated Chapter: University of Pennsylvania (UG)
-- Predicted Graduation Year: 2023
+> - Predicted Graduation Year: 2023
+>

-If you are no longer part of One for the World, please forward this email to somebody at the relevant chapter (University of Pennsylvania (UG)), by looking at the chapter search: https://www.1fortheworld.org/chapter-search.
+> If you are no longer part of One for the World, please forward this email to somebody at the relevant chapter (University of Pennsylvania (UG)), by looking at the chapter search: https://www.1fortheworld.org/chapter-search.
+>

-Thank you!
+> Thank you!
+>

-One for the World Team
+> One for the World Team

 #### Pledge Email Example
 Subject: [Action Requested] Take the OFTW Pledge on Donational

-Hey Jimmy,
+> Hey Jimmy,
+>

-This is an automated email from One for the World letting you know that since you took the Standard Pledge: 3% pledge on 2/18/2021, you indicated that you may have a credit card available to take the official One for the World pledge at donational.org.
+>This is an automated email from One for the World letting you know that since you took the Standard Pledge: 3% pledge on 2/18/2021, you indicated that you may have a credit card available to take the official One for the World pledge at donational.org.
+>

-Do you now have a valid credit card, or a manner to take the One for the World pledge?
+> Do you now have a valid credit card, or a manner to take the One for the World pledge?
 If so, please sign up at donational.org!
+>

-If you do not have this information ready, please update the expected date that you will be ready for your non-credit card pledge at https://forms.gle/U8emKCG2Coq8tmvw8.
+> If you do not have this information ready, please update the expected date that you will be ready for your non-credit card pledge at https://forms.gle/U8emKCG2Coq8tmvw8.
+>

-As a reminder, here are the pledge preferences you have added:
+> As a reminder, here are the pledge preferences you have added:
-- Selected Donation Portfolio: OFTW Top Picks
+> - Selected Donation Portfolio: OFTW Top Picks
-- Selected Donation Level: Standard Pledge: 3%
+> - Selected Donation Level: Standard Pledge: 3%
-- Expected Post-Graduation Salary: $100000
+> - Expected Post-Graduation Salary: $100000
-- Donational Monthly Donation (Calculated): $250
+> - Donational Monthly Donation (Calculated): $250
-- Associated Chapter: University of Pennsylvania (UG)
+> - Associated Chapter: University of Pennsylvania (UG)
+>

-We have cc'd the volunteer attached to your non-credit card pledge - John Doe - please contact him with any questions you have about the pledge.
+> We have cc'd the volunteer attached to your non-credit card pledge - John Doe - please contact him with any questions you have about the pledge.
 They have also received an automated email alerting them that you may now be able to take the pledge.
+>

-Thank you!
+> Thank you!
 We can't wait for you to the pledge, and have an amazing impact on helping combat extreme poverty - every dollar goes a very long way.
 We are sincerely grateful.
+>

-One for the World Team
+> One for the World Team

 ## Related Documents
 - **[Non-Credit Card Pledge Form](https://docs.google.com/forms/d/1yXWzXhnWqiGOtQBddDzer7QAsvU5QZpFdoLR5frcxq4/viewform?edit_requested=true)**: Pledges without credit card information can fill out this form as an alternative pledging system.